-I get asked, “What kind of content gets shown on Community TV?”
-The answer is “Whatever walks in the door.”
+People often ask, “What kind of content is shown on Community TV?”
+The answer is, “Whatever walks in the door.”
 So, what does walk in the door?

 People walk in.
-And truth be told, it is always people with agendas.
+And truth be told, it is frequently people with agendas.
 Fortunately, agendas are as diverse as our community.
 Sometimes they come with a DVD or flash drive in hand.
-Others are searching for the American Dream, themselves, a safe place or affirmation.
+Others are searching for the American Dream, themselves, a safe place, or affirmation.

 Big ideas ABOUND